Gisenyi Guide: What to See Beyond Lake Kivu

+Gisenyi, now officially known as Rubavu, is best known for its stunning position on the shores of Lake Kivu, Rwanda’s most popular beach destination.
+But if you think this town is only about the lake, think again.
 Located near the DR Congo border, Gisenyi is a laid-back mix of palm-lined roads, warm hospitality, volcanic history, and quiet adventure.
 It’s perfect for slow travelers, backpackers, and anyone looking to see a more relaxed, local side of Rwanda.

+💡 Tip: The entire trip usually takes about 3 to 4 hours by car or bus, with plenty of opportunities to explore on the way.
 For easy navigation, you can use this custom Kigali to Gisenyi map.
 We recommend downloading offline maps on apps like Maps.me or Google Maps to help guide you even without internet.

-1. Visit the Hot Springs (Amahoro Hot Springs)
+1. Visit Amahoro Hot Springs

 Just outside the town center, the hot springs are a natural geothermal wonder where locals soak their feet, boil eggs, and chat with visitors.
 You’ll meet a community of guides who can explain the spiritual and healing significance of the springs.

-2. Coffee Tours with a View
+2. Take a Coffee Tour with a View

 3. Bike or Hike the Congo Nile Trail